 A Note About Chiggers: This tour visits areas where chiggers are known to occur.
 Chiggers are tiny parasitic mites found in most warm weather areas of the southern United States and the world's tropics.
 They are especially numerous in grassy areas, where, in the immature stage, they attach themselves to other animals or humans who make contact with the grass as they pass by.
-Chiggers do not suck blood and the majority of the world's species do not carry disease.
-They do feed on bodily fluids, however, through a process in which a digestive enzyme is produced by the chigger, which essentially liquefies the skin around the area where the chigger is attached.
+Chiggers do not suck blood and the majority of species do not carry disease.
+They do feed on bodily fluids through a process in which a digestive enzyme is produced by the chigger which essentially liquefies the skin around the area where the chigger is attached.
 The chigger is not usually attached to the skin for more than a few hours before it either falls off or is knocked off.
 Our bodies respond by producing a hardened area as a defense against the chigger's digestive enzyme.
 Though the chigger may be long gone, it is the presence of the hardened area, and the body's natural process of reabsorbing it that typically causes intense itching, often lasting for a week or more.
 Chiggers like to attach themselves to areas of thin skin, like around the ankles, beltline, undergarment lines, knees, and elbows.

 Chiggers can be avoided by following these procedures:

-- Avoid walking, or standing in particular, in areas dominated by grass.
+- Avoid walking or standing in areas dominated by grass.
 These areas are where one is most likely to encounter chiggers. - Tuck your pants into your socks to avoid direct skin-to-grass contact.
-Chiggers can find their way through clothing, but this is a standard and effective prevention technique commonly employed by many. - Apply a cream-style insect repellent, such as "Cutter" to your body from the waist down BEFORE putting on your clothing. - Spray your pants and socks with a spray repellent such as "Cutter" or "Off!"
-Repellants with high concentrations of DEET (70-100%) are most effective.
-You do not need to apply these to you skin, only to clothing.
-(Be careful as DEET will damage plastics and lens coatings).
-Repel Permanone is an odorless aerosol insecticide that offers perhaps the best defense against chiggers.
-It is available at various outdoor stores and can easily be found online.
-It should only be applied to clothes and allowed to dry before you dress.
-Never apply Permanone directly to the skin.
-Permethrin is known to be a highly toxic chemical to insects.
-It is the active ingredient in Permanone, but is present in a small amount (0.5%). - Powdered sulfur applied to waist, bottoms of pants, sock and boots is also effective at repelling chiggers.
-However, be warned that clothes will retain the sulfur odor for several washings. - Shower at the end of each day in the field.
+Chiggers can find their way through clothing, but this is a standard and effective prevention technique. - Apply insect repellent to your skin and clothing.
+Please refer to the Insect Repellent section that follows for important information about selecting and applying repellent. - Powdered sulfur applied to waist, bottoms of pants, sock and boots is also effective at repelling chiggers.
+However, be warned that clothes will retain the sulfur odor for several washings.
+If using sulfur, never touch your eyes, nose, or mouth before washing your hands first. - Shower at the end of each day in the field.
 Use a washcloth to vigorously rub your legs, feet, and ankles.